 Software-designed instruments such as the VST can also help bridge the gap between design and test, allowing test engineers to incorporate or validate aspects of the design before it is complete, while allowing design engineers to use instrument-class hardware to prototype their algorithms and evaluate their designs earlier in the design flow.

 In addition to the baseband I/Q data of the RF receiver and transmitter, the VST also features high-speed digital I/O directly connected to the user-programmable FPGA, as shown in Figure 2.
 This allows you to drastically reduce test times by implementing custom digital protocols to control the device under test (DUT).
 In addition, test sequencing can be performed on the FPGA, which allows the DUT to change states and sequence through tests in real time.

 Figure 2.
 The flexible digital I/O capability of a VST can control the state of an RF transceiver.

 Example: Power-Level Servoing for Power Amplifier Test

 It is important for power amplifiers (PAs) to have an expected output power, even outside their linear operating modes.
 To accurately calibrate a PA, a power-level servo feedback loop is used to determine the final gain.
 Power-level servoing captures the current output power with an analyzer and controls the generator power level until desired power is achieved, which can be a time-consuming process.
-In simplest terms, it uses a proportional control loop to swing back and forth in power levels until the output power-level converges with the desired power.
-A VST is ideal for power-level servoing because the process can be implemented directly on the user-programmable FPGA, resulting in a much faster convergence on the desired output power value (see Figure 3).
+In simple terms, power-level servoing uses a proportional control loop to swing back and forth in power levels until the output power-level converges with the desired power.
+A VST is ideal for power-level servoing because the process can be implemented directly on the user-programmable FPGA, resulting in a much faster convergence on the desired output power value, as shown in Figure 3.